 All the rest still applies – and both Tacx pairs retract (rather than fold as most do) to 80cm.

 The roller itself aims to offer a real-life feel, thanks to the use of ‘Internal Progressive Resistance’.
 You could use this trainer for full indoor sessions, but it really shines when it comes to race warm-ups and the like.

-A steel frame offers support up front.
-This works with both standard QRs and thru-axles, and your wheelbase can be anything from 840mm to 1200mm.
+A steel frame offers a sturdy attachment for the fork, and will accept both standard QRs and thru-axles.
+Its length is adjustable to match the wheelbase of your bike and ranges 840mm / 33in to 1200mm /47.2in.
 The set up comes with a heavy-duty, padded tote bag for transport and storage.

 These rollers offer electronically controlled resistance.
-ANT+ is utilised to send power, speed and cadence data to computers, whilst Bluetooth connectivity means that you can use indoor cycling apps like Zwift and Trainer Road – these can even simulate climbs
+ANT+ is utilized to send power, speed and cadence data to computers, whilst Bluetooth connectivity means that you can use indoor cycling apps like Zwift and Trainer Road.
+Added to that, this impressive piece of kit can even simulate climbs up to five percent.

-The rollers themselves are parabolic, with a slight lip at the edge.
-They’re capable of managing up to 1100 watts, and the resistance unit is Electro Magnetic.
+The rollers are parabolic, with a slight lip at the edge.
+They’re capable of managing up to 645 watts, and the resistance unit is Electromagnetic.
 Like all the others, they’re foldable and feature several wheelbase adjustments.

 Read more: Elite Arion Digital Smart B+ E-Rollers

 Elite Nero Interactive rollers